liefery-it-legacy/it-career-ladder/engineering-roles/Principal_Developer.md

 * You communicate progress proactively and express your concerns in case your squad is not on track

 **Leading long-running tech-centered projects**
+* You are able compile convincing arguments or business case calculations to justify and promote long running projects.
+* You identify necessary big, longer running initiatives and promote solving them.
-* You lead tech-centered side-projects that don't fit in our business-driven squad-based approach.
-You set the goals for the project, convince other people to help you, organise their work, and your own time.
+* You initiate, prepare and lead these initiatives.
+You set the goals, identify the need for other people to help, organize their work and your own time to see the project through to its success.

 ## 🎓 Teaching / Coaching / Growing